wipmoore/wipmoore.github.io/_posts/2017-08-19-security-and-microservices-by-sam-newman.markdown

   * What is the wording of the response.
   * Who the response comes from.
   * How the response is communicated ( email, website, etc ).
-  * These things are hard to decided in the emotional aftermath of a breach.
+  * These things are hard to decided in the emotional aftermath of an attack.

 ## Recovery